bttger/markdown-flashcards/README.md

 	-w, --wrap-lines <line_length>
 		Wrap lines to a maximum length.
 Only breaks lines at whitespaces.
 Disabled by default.
 ```

+Usually, my default command that I run is `mdfc -o -w 80 ./flashcards.md`.
+This shows the category of each flashcard and wraps lines at 80 characters.

 ## Open features